We'll show you the most likely culprit

 While very handy in certain situations, it’s really annoying and frustrating if you didn’t enable it on purpose.
 In this article, I’ll talk about Mouse Keys and how you can disable them.

 What Are Mouse Keys Used For?

 Mouse Keys is a feature built into most modern operating systems that basically allows someone who isn’t able to use a physical mouse to control the mouse pointer with their keyboard.

 Mouse Keys works pretty much the same way in both Windows and OS X. On Mac, if you have a keyboard without the num pad on the right-hand side, it will allow you to control the mouse using the following keys: 7, 8, 9, U, I, O, J, K, L, and M.

-Again, you’ll really only notice this on the Apple keyboards that don’t have the numeric keypad, which are pretty much the really old ones.
+Again, you’ll only notice this on the Apple keyboards that don’t have the numeric keypad, which is pretty much the really old ones.
 For those, all of a sudden you won’t be able to type out words properly because the right side of the keyboard is no longer working as expected.
 Instead, it’s being used to move the mouse pointer and click the mouse.

 Disable Mouse Keys on Mac

 To get your keyboard working again, you simply have to disable Mouse Keys.
 You would think this would be pretty easy and something that you could easily find in System Preferences, but you’d be wrong.

 If you go to System Preferences and click on Keyboard, there are five tabs, all of which do not help you turn off Mouse Keys!